walkframe/docs.walkframe.com/source/products/react-gridsheet/index.rst

 :render: Renderer identity. (string)
 :parser: Parser identity. (string)

-difference prop
+changes prop
 -------------------------
 This prop changes the data after initialized.
-Note that this change will remain in the history.
+Note that this changes will remain in the history.

 Prop type is the same with `initial` prop.